 Especially if you don’t have all the information about what’s really going on, you start to fill in the blanks, often with assumptions, gossip, and other not very productive, but very human, behaviors.

-Knowing this, multiunit managers need to be proactive in getting ahead of the change.
+Knowing this, retail leaders need to be proactive in getting ahead of the change.
 This requires being upfront and open about what’s happening but also understanding how different people will react to the change—and how they’ll be affected by it.

-Here are a few critical points about change management that retail multiunit managers need to keep in mind as they lead others through change:
+Here are 5 keys to change leadership that all retail leaders need to keep in mind as they lead others through change:

 - Quiet creates anxiety.
 Communication is critical for alleviating some of the stress of change and gaining commitment.
 People may not necessarily agree with the change, but when they understand what’s going on and why, they can commit to fully supporting it and achieving the desired goals.
 A good communication plan ensures they’ll get what they need to make that commitment.

 - You never know what you’ll learn: Listening opens the door to possibilities and ideas you might never have uncovered otherwise.
-To prime the pump, DMs should proactively ask for input from their store leaders.
+To prime the pump, DMs and store support leaders should proactively ask for input from their store leaders or team members.
 What would you differently?
 How could we do this better?
 What should we start/stop/adjust?
 The best ideas and solutions often come from those who are closest to the issue.

-- Coaching builds autonomy: Change management is also an opportunity for creating more autonomy in the stores by strengthening the store management team.
+- Coaching builds autonomy: For multiunit leaders, change leadership is also an opportunity to create more autonomy in the stores by strengthening the store management team.
 A DM’s goal should be to coach their store leaders to do more without them, to be independent “owners” who can make decisions and carry forward the vision of the business.
 When a DM takes over new stores as part of a consolidation or reorganization, it’s an excellent time to get a sense of where the store managers are in their development and gauge their capacity and motivation to grow.

-Change puts stress on everyone, but multiunit leaders can keep initiatives on track by applying good change management practices that keep motivation high and anxiety in check.
-The most successful DMs are those who are able to flex between different leadership roles to meet the needs of the situation and their store leaders.
+Change puts stress on everyone, but retail leaders can keep initiatives on track by applying good change management practices that keep motivation high and anxiety in check.
+The most successful DMs and store support leaders are those who are able to flex between different leadership roles to meet the needs of the situation and their store leaders or teams.
 They move deftly back and forth between teacher, coach, mentor, and champion.

-The bigger, more transformational the change, the more time it will take for people to understand and accept it—and the greater the degree of change management skill, strategies, and interpersonal behaviors your leaders will need.
-Explore retail multiunit management training options to build these key leadership skills.
+The bigger, more transformational the change, the more time it will take for people to understand and accept it—and the greater the degree of change leadership skill, strategies, and interpersonal behaviors your leaders will need.
+Explore retail leadership training options to build these key leadership skills.